-If you always wanted an ecobee but the price was just a little bit out of reach or you don’t see the point of built-in Alexa or the little room sensors, then the ecobee3 lite is for you!
+If you always wanted an ecobee but the price was just a little bit out of reach or you don’t see the point of built-in Alexa or the little room sensors, then the ecobee Lite SmartThermostat might be for you!
 This stripped-down version gives you just what you want in a smart thermostat: a fire-and-forget scheduling system, remote control via the app or your smart home hub, and a great price.

 Note to readers: this review is intended for visitors from North America (U.S. and Canada)

 This is the #1 question everyone asks when they find out ecobee has a “lite” model.
-Here’s why you might want the ecobee3 lite instead of ecobee’s flagship model, the ecobee4 (which replaced the ecobee3 last year).
+The biggest tradeoffs (or missing features) are:

 - Free HomeIQ service makes it easier to understand your energy usage and compare month-to-month data sets

 - Easy to use touch screen looks very similar to the screens on the ecobee3 and ecobee4